 My screw of choice is the Phillips Pan Head.
 My favorite nut is the self locking kind with the nylon insert.
 I buy in packs of 100.
 It is wonderful having the right screw when you need it.

-Bottom line…I recommend Bolt Depot .
+Bottom line…I’m pleased to fasten with Bolt Depot .

 I work primarily with shaft diameters 1/8″, 3/16″, and 1/4″, thus I work with very small bushings and ball bearings.
 For example, the ball bearings for 1/8″ shaft are 1/4″ OD.